irawoodring/162/introduction/PITCHME.md

 To become wizards though, we need to understand how to communicate our problems from "human-speak" to "computer-speak".
 ---
 There are many, many computer languages out there.
 A computer language helps to translate a simple idea into something a computer can do.
-The language we will use in this class is Java.
 ---
+In general you can do anything in one language that you can do in another.
+There is a law concerning this that you will learn later in your computer science career.
+For now just know that even though you can perform the same functions with almost any language, some are easier to solve certain types of problems.
+---
+The language we will use in this class is called Java.

 Java is currently the most widely used language in the world according to the TIOBE index: https://www.tiobe.com/tiobe-index/
 ---
+We will begin studying Java tonight in lab.
+For now, just know that it is a computer language that supports a method of communicating with computers called **Object Oriented Programming**.
+You will often see this abbreviated as "OO".